Augustus's Eastern policy: Consequences

-Augustus' presence in the East immediately after the Battle of Actium, in 30-29 B.C. then from 22-19 B.C., as well as Agrippa's between 23-21 B.C. and again between 16-13 B.C., demonstrated the importance of this strategic area.
+Augustus's presence in the East immediately after the Battle of Actium, in 30–29 BC then from 22 to 19 BC, as well as Agrippa's between 23 and 21 BC and again between 16 and 13 BC, demonstrated the importance of this strategic area.
 It was necessary to reach a modus vivendi with Parthia, the only power capable of creating problems for Rome along its eastern borders.
 In fact, both empires had more to lose from a defeat than they could realistically hope to gain from a victory.
 Throughout his long principate, Augustus concentrated his main military efforts in Europe.

 Parthia effectively accepted that to the west of the Euphrates Rome organized the states as it pleased.
 The crucial point in the East, however, was the kingdom of Armenia, which, because of its geographical location, had been a subject of contention between Rome and Parthia for fifty years.
 The aim was to make Armenia a Roman client-state, with the enthronement of a king sympathetic to Rome, and if necessary imposed by force of arms.